ory/sdk/clients/client/dotnet/docs/V0alpha2Api.md

             Configuration config = new Configuration();
             config.BasePath = "https://playground.projects.oryapis.com";
             var apiInstance = new V0alpha2Api(config);
-            var flow = flow_example;  // string | The Settings Flow ID  The value for this parameter comes from `flow` URL Query parameter sent to your application (e.g. `/settings?flow=abcde`). var xSessionToken = xSessionToken_example;  // string | The Session Token of the Identity performing the settings flow. (optional) var clientSubmitSelfServiceSettingsFlowBody = new ClientSubmitSelfServiceSettingsFlowBody(); // ClientSubmitSelfServiceSettingsFlowBody |  (optional)
+            var flow = "flow_example";  // string | The Settings Flow ID  The value for this parameter comes from `flow` URL Query parameter sent to your application (e.g. `/settings?flow=abcde`). var xSessionToken = "xSessionToken_example";  // string | The Session Token of the Identity performing the settings flow. (optional) var clientSubmitSelfServiceSettingsFlowBody = new ClientSubmitSelfServiceSettingsFlowBody(); // ClientSubmitSelfServiceSettingsFlowBody |  (optional)

             try